theopsall/archeo/README.md

 - - -
 # Experiments
-Experiments can be found at experiment directory, as described in the paper.
+Experiments, as described in the paper.

 1 Train Multi Label SVC Classifier based on audio features
 ```bash